toshimaru/blog.toshima.ru/_posts/2016-08-09-get-uri-in-ruby.md

 ---
 layout: post
-title: Get URL simply in Ruby
+title: Get response from URL simply in Ruby
 tags: ruby
 ---

-## GET URL
+## GET response from URL

 To `GET` URL and the response simply in Ruby: